 12:00 – 3:00 pm – Vendor Show Lunch will be provided ** Don’t miss the games & prizes!!

-The place for principals to develop networks and keep up with the latest educational tech tools such as Maker Spaces, Coding, Robotics, 3-d printing, #MEMSPAchat and many more!
+The place for principals to develop networks and keep up with the latest educational tech tools and leaders around our great state!
+This year’s spotlight will feature a handful of Super Leaders who are committing hero like acts in their schools every day!
 Part of the Exhibit Show in the Governor’s Pre-function

 Breakout Sessions Session E 3:00 – 4:15 pm